dbdimitrov/BingleSeq/README.md

 Unsupervised clustering with SC3 in BingleSeq utilizes SC3's k-means-based clusering approach.
 Users must specify the number of random initial centroid selections (sets).
 A larger number of initial centroid configurations (nStart) is likely to produce a better clustering result, but has a high toll on computational time.
 By default, this parameter is set to 1000 when working with less than 2000 cells and to 50 when working with more than 2000 cells, in accordance to the authors recommendantions.
 Users can also use SC3’s inbuilt filtering options to further reduce noise by filtering out genes below and above certain dropout (zero value) percentage thresholds.
 Similarly to monocle, the number of clusters can be supplied by user or estimated with SC3.
-It is worth noting that the k-means approach of SC3 is likely too computantionally demanding when working with large datasets (e.g. when N=2000, computational time is ~20 mins), hence future updates of BingleSeq are likely to also implement SC3's SVM-hybrid approach as an alternative solution.
+It is worth noting that the k-means approach of SC3 is likely too computationally demanding when working with large datasets (e.g. when N=2000, computational time is ~20 mins), hence future updates of BingleSeq are likely to also implement SC3's SVM-hybrid approach as an alternative solution.

 ![BingleSeq Bulk RNA-Seq sc clustSC3](/figures/sc_clustSC3.PNG)